 Are you excited to cultivate daily habits that will strengthen your relationship with God?
-I know I am eager to share with you 10 ways that I believe will help you build a healthy connection with God and others.
-Enjoy!
+I know I am eager to share with you 10 habits that I believe will help you build a healthy connection with God and others.
+They are: Reading the Bible daily, prayer, evangelism, memorizing Scripture, communion with believers, counseling others, serving the community, confessing sin, stewarding your resources, and loving others unconditionally.

 1. Read the Bible daily